Kofi Kingston: Final storylines and departure (2024–2026)

-As part of the 2023 WWE Draft, Kingston, along with teammate Woods, was drafted to the Raw brand.
 As part of the 2024 WWE Draft, The New Day remained on Raw.
 Woods and Kingston began feuding with Karrion Kross and his stable The Final Testament.
 Kross attempted to form a wedge between the two tag team competitors, claiming that Kingston was holding Woods back from having a successful singles career, leading to several on-screen and backstage bouts between the two factions.
 The feud concluded on the August 19 episode of Raw when The New Day and Odyssey Jones defeated The Final Testament in a Six-Man Tag Team Match.
 On the September 16 episode of Raw, Kingston and Woods failed to defeat The Judgment Day (Finn Bálor and JD McDonagh) for the World Tag Team Championship after the referee was distracted with the remainder of The Judgment Day ("Dirty" Dominik Mysterio and Carlito with Women's World Champion Liv Morgan) brawling with Latino World Order (LWO; Dragon Lee, Cruz Del Toro and Joaquin Wilde) at ringside.
 After the match, Woods was livid that Kingston had approached LWO without being consulted, driving a bigger wedge between the two.
 On the November 25 episode of Raw, after losing to Alpha Academy (Otis and Akira Tozawa) and many weeks of disagreements, the pair had an extremely heated argument, attacking each other's achievements in WWE.
 On the December 2, 2024 episode of Raw during the 10-year anniversary cerebration of the formation of The New Day, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury.
 Due to the dissension between the two throughout the year, Big E announced that he will return to manage them.
 However, Kingston and Woods lashed out at Big E for abandoning them after his injury in March 2022 and kicked him out the stable, turning heel for the first time since 2016, and reconciling with one another in the process.

-Kofi, along with Xavier Woods, defeated the War Raiders, to win the World Tag Team Championship at WrestleMania 41 Night 1.
+At WrestleMania 41 Night 1 on April 19, 2025, Kingston and Woods defeated the War Raiders to win the World Tag Team Championship, marking Kingston's 16th tag team championship.
 On the June 30 episode of Raw, Kingston and Woods lost their titles to The Judgment Day (Finn Bálor and JD McDonagh), ending their reign at 72 days.
+Kingston's last match was on April 17, 2026 episode of SmackDown where he and Grayson Waller lost a WWE Tag Team Championship match against Damian Priest and R-Truth.
+On May 2, 2026, it was reported that Kingston and Woods mutually agreed to part ways with WWE, ending Kingston's almost 20-year career and tenure with the company.
+It was later confirmed by both Kingston and Woods that they refused to take a pay-cut of more than 50% in their new contract offer and opted to be released from their deals.